nacht29/Python-tools-for-Google/docs/bigquery.md

 ```

 #### **Parameters:**
-- `df`: The dataframe to be exported to local Excel file.
+- `df`: The DataFrame to be exported to a local Excel file.
 - `slice_row`: Slice the data by every n rows.
-E.g. `slice_row = 10` from a dataframe containing 100 rows will produce 10 output files, each with 10 different rows of data.
-Accept values 0 to 1000000 (0 = no slicing).
+E.g. `slice_row = 10` from a DataFrame containing 100 rows will produce 10 output files, each with 10 different rows of data.
+Accept values 0 to 1,000,000 (0 = no slicing).
 - `outfile_path`: Full path to the resulting Excel file.
 - `dlt_dir`: `True` to remove the output folder for the local files. `False` otherwise.
 - `log`: `True` to enable printing messages for logging. `False` otherwise.